ONEST-Network/AI-Matching-Engine/README.md

 # Blue Collar Job Recommender for India

 A simple, robust job recommendation system specifically designed for blue collar workers in India.
-This system takes a user profile as input and provides tailored job recommendations.
+This system takes a user profile as input and provides tailored job recommendations using a combination of AI models (FAISS vector search and Google's Gemini).

 ## Features

 - Uses OpenAI embeddings to create vector representations of jobs
-- Uses Google's Gemini Flash 2.0 AI to extract structured user profiles from text descriptions
+- Uses Google's Gemini Flash 2.0 AI for recommendations and explanations
 - Stores job vectors in a FAISS database for efficient similarity search
-- Evaluates and refines recommendations based on AI feedback
+- Combines FAISS semantic search with LLM-based ranking for accurate recommendations
+- Filters jobs by gender, location, experience, and language requirements
 - Provides explanations for job recommendations
 - Supports loading job data from Excel files
-- Offers a combined endpoint for one-step recommendation

 ## Setup